acharjyanisankh/tearing_test/README.md

 # tearing_test

+Videos in youtube or some online available videos for tearing test are not reliable .

 # How to

 1. Clone the repository into your system and open the index.html file using any web browser to begin the test